Tailbox

 Non Equity Assistance in 2006

-Innerscope Research is a consumer neuroscience company based in Boston, Massachusetts, founded in 2006.
-The firm specializes in neuromarketing research services aimed at enhancing marketers' understanding of consumer decision-making processes.
-By measuring and analyzing unconscious emotional responses to media and marketing stimuli, Innerscope Research provides valuable insights to help Fortune 500 clients optimize their brands, products, and communications.
-The company's focus on emotional engagement enables clients to make informed strategic business decisions, ultimately improving their marketing effectiveness and audience connection.
+Innerscope Research is a consumer neuroscience company established in 2006 and based in Boston, Massachusetts.
+The company specializes in neuromarketing research services, aimed at enhancing the understanding of consumer decision-making processes.
+By measuring and analyzing unconscious emotional responses to various media and marketing stimuli, Innerscope Research provides valuable insights that help Fortune 500 clients optimize their brands, products, and communications.
+Its focus on emotional engagement enables clients to make strategic business decisions informed by deep psychological insights into consumer behavior.

 Lyric Semiconductor